 And there I would see her day after day, month after month, year after year.
 Pulling the weeds in Wolseley public spaces, Laura Secord School, Wolseley School, and others.
-No matter how rushed I was, I always stopped and commented on what a good job she was doing and I thanked her for her work.
+No matter how rushed, I always stopped and commented on what a good job she was doing and I thanked her for her work.

-"Our neighbourhood is more beautiful because of you."
-I would say.
+"Our neighbourhood is more beautiful because of you.Thank you for your work."
+I said.

 "K, thanks" she replied shyly and continued weeding.